Skip to main content

 Why Am I Owing Taxes Instead of Getting a Refund?

 Many people are surprised to find they owe thousands of dollars at tax time, even if they claim "0" on their tax forms.
-This often happens because:
+This often happens because paycheck withholding is only one part of your cash flow; use the paycheck planner after adjusting your W-4, and use the extra dollar allocator if a refund or bonus creates extra cash.
+Common causes include:

 • Multiple Income Sources: If you or your spouse have multiple jobs, the withholding from each job may not account for your total combined income.